theemadnes/kn2k8s/README.md

 `-gatewayName` specify a different gateway resource

-`-gatewayNamespace` specifc a different namespace for the gateway resource
+`-gatewayNamespace` specify a different namespace for the gateway resource